learn-ark/dapp-core-module-gti-template/README.md

-# Reusable ARK Core Module dApp Custom Transaction Implementation Template Skeleton
+# Template: dApp Custom Transaction Implementation Skeleton

-This is a basic example/template of ARK dApp development, by using our CustomTransaction Logic approach.
+This is a basic template of ARK dApp development, by using our CustomTransaction Logic approach.

 > This Example is currently operational only on our `core/develop` branch!